Paracetamol56/dev-website/src/content/what-s-on-my-homelab-part-2.md

 ## Software

-The software stack is pretty straightforward, I used [MainSail OS](https://docs-os.mainsail.xyz/) as the operating system for the Raspberry Pi, which comes with a few pre-installed services:
+The software stack is pretty straightforward, I used [Mainsail OS](https://docs-os.mainsail.xyz/) as the operating system for the Raspberry Pi, which comes with a few pre-installed services:
 - [Klipper](https://www.klipper3d.org/)
 - [Moonraker](https://moonraker.readthedocs.io/en/latest/)
 - [Mainsail](https://mainsail.xyz/)